solliancenet/microsoft-postgresql-developer-guide/06_Networking_Security/06_00_Networking.md

 - [Azure Portal](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/how-to-manage-virtual-network-portal)
 - [Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/how-to-manage-virtual-network-cli)

+Flexible server also has a [builtin PgBouncer](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-pgbouncer) connection pooler.
+You can enable it and connect your applications to your database server via PgBouncer using the same hostname and port 6432.

 ## Networking best practices for Flexible Server

 - If deploying an application in an Azure region that supports *Availability Zones*, deploy the application and the Flexible Server instance in the same zone to minimize latency.